 1. Otaru Canal's “secret” North Canal

 At Asakusabashi Gaien, the park that’s one of Otaru’s main tourist sites, many people stop to take souvenir photos or ride rickshaws.
 If you want a quieter view of the canal, head north.
-The 40m section commonly known as the “North Canal,” still has the feeling of days past, when the canal was still in use.
-Warehouses now hold fashionable restaurants, creating a calm atmosphere.
-From December to March, Otaru’s ski slopes are illuminated adding to the special night view.
+The 40m section, commonly known as the “North Canal,” still feels like days past when the canal was still in use.
+Many of these warehouses now hold fashionable restaurants, creating a calm atmosphere.
+Otaru’s ski slopes are illuminated from December to March, adding to the fantastic night view.
 Be sure to stop by the “secret” North Canal.